V5 User GuideLast Updated: 8/8/2025

 The first graph displayed is the List Engagement graph.
 This graph is interactive which means you can drag the shaded area on the graph left-to-right to manipulate the statistics shown by week.

-This graph shows the growth if the list over the entire history of the subscriber list (from when it was created, up until today).
-This graph is also interactive which means you can slide the shaded area, and expand/contract the shaded area to specify a date range.
+This graph shows the growth of the subscriber list over the entire history of the subscriber list (from when it was created, up until today).
+This graph is interactive which means you can slide the shaded area and expand/contract the shaded area to specify a date range.

 Subscriber List Growth